Feminist aesthetics: Historical and philosophical background

+Feminist analysis of aesthetics

 Another explanation for the male-domination of forming aesthetic theory is that feminists express their aesthetic pleasure differently than non-feminist aesthetes for "whom the pleasure of theorizing [...] is a form of jouissance".
 Instead, a feminist is less likely to view the object as a disinterested interpreter, and intellectualize the sensation (Hilde Hein).
 Morse discusses how art is a social institution.
 The influence of institutions comes from those who created the structure, which is mainly by men.
 From a spectator's point of view, men looking at women, compared to women looking at women, produces different social implications.
 When understanding a feminist perspective, Morse discusses the ideas of “self-defined” and “self-determined” art by women artists.
 Critics of feminist art argue that politics have no place in art, however, many art forms contain politics, but because of their subject position, the critics are unable to perceive it.

 The language used when talking about aesthetics in art is limited.
-The lexicon is limited because it doesn't include femme and women identifying language.
+The lexicon is limited because it does not include femme and women identifying language.
 The language that does exist separates them as “female” artist.
 The examination of the need for there to be a separate field of feminist aesthetics is discussed.
 If there is a separate field, women's art gets defined as feminist, then it assumes that the “normal” and all other art is automatically categorized as masculine.

+Some postmodernist feminists engage in kalliphobia (a rejection of the objective concept of beauty), arguing that the judgment of beauty is highly gendered and often rooted in misogyny.
+Other feminists endorse a "return to beauty," allowing for beauty to exist as a measuring stick for aesthetic judgment, while acknowledging that such judgment is subjective and contingent upon social mores.